Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 What conditions are treated with Gamma Knife?

-Leksell Gamma Knife is clinically proven to treat indications in the brain ranging from very small lesions or tumor sizes of a millimeter to several centimeters without the need for open brain surgery.
-It can be used to treat cancerous and non-cancerous tumors and an array of neurological disorders.
+Leksell Gamma Knife is clinically proven to treat a range of indications in the brain ranging from very small lesions or tumor sizes of a millimeter to several centimeters without the need for open brain surgery.
+It can be used to treat cancerous and non-cancerous tumors as well as an array of neurological disorders.

 What are the Gamma Knife treatment steps?